kukuu/digitalTransformationStrategies/README.md

 #  Digital Transformation

 Is the change associated with the application of digital technology.
 However, digital transformation is more than technology.
 It is a mindset shift.
-It is the adoption of new ways of working and ultimately it is the marrying of people and process to gain a competitive advantage.
+It is the adoption of new ways of working and ultimately it is the marrying of people and processes to gain a competitive advantage.

 When planning for digital transformation, organizations must factor the cultural changes they'll confront as workers and organizational leaders adjust to adopting and relying on unfamiliar technologies.